© 1991-2002 Jerry Emanuelson

 The optimal daily dose of Green Tea Polyphenols is not yet known.
 Commercially available GTP capsules are typically equivalent to five or more cups of tea, yet even one cup of green tea daily seems to confer some benefit.
 Ideally, however, Green Tea Polyphenols should be consumed several times a day since the lifetime of Green Tea Polyphenols in the body is very short.

 All tea contains oxalates that may cause kidney stones.
 The most common type of kidney stone is the calcium oxalate stone formed in the kidney when soluble oxalates combine with soluble calcium compounds to form the highly-insoluble calcium oxalate.
-The probability of tea causing kidney stones can be dramatically reduced by ingesting some form of calcium along with the tea in order to form the calcium oxalate in the digestive tract (where it cannot be absorbed and will pass through), rather than in the kidney.
+The probability of tea causing kidney stones can be dramatically reduced by ingesting some form of calcium along with the tea in order to form the calcium oxalate in the digestive tract (where it cannot be absorbed and will pass through), rather than in the bloodstream or the kidney.

 (An additional warning for sufferers of kidney stones: The food with the highest oxalate content is spinach.
 Spinach contains so much oxalate that spinach processing equipment sometimes gets clogged up with insoluble oxalates.)